rebo/proof_of_concept_seed_hooks/README.md

     // On first execution sets the current button count to zero
     // on subsequent executions retrieves the stored button count let button_count = clone_state::<u32>().unwrap_or(0);

     div![button![
         input_ev("click", move |_| {

-            // Incements the u32 count of the components execution state. set_state_with_topo_id::<u32>(button_count + 1, current_id);
+            // Increments the u32 count of the components execution state. set_state_with_topo_id::<u32>(button_count + 1, current_id);

             // Look Ma No Messages (I have a bad feeling about this...)